tjardoo/openai-chat/README.md

 ```bash
 sqlx migrate run
 cd client && npm install
 ```

 Copy `.env.example` to `.env` and update the environment variables.

 The `OPENAI_API_KEY` is required to use the OpenAI API.
-You can get your API key [https://beta.openai.com/account/api-keys](https://beta.openai.com/account/api-keys).
+You can get your API key here: [https://beta.openai.com/account/api-keys](https://beta.openai.com/account/api-keys).

-The `OPENAI_CHAT_SUMMARY_ENABLED` is used to decide, whether to automatically summarize the first message and use that as title for the chat.
+The `OPENAI_CHAT_SUMMARY_ENABLED` when set to `true` it will automatically summarize the first message and use that as title for the chat.

 ## Usage